mendix/docs/content/en/docs/appstore/modules/business-events.md

 To use the Mendix Business Events module, you will need the following:

 * Mendix 9.16 or higher
-* Two Mendix apps: one that *publishes* the Business Events and makes them available, and one that *subscribes* to the Business Events (you can have as many publishing and consuming apps as you require)
+* At least two Mendix apps: one that *publishes* the Business Events and makes them available, and one that *subscribes* to the Business Events (you can have as many publishing and consuming apps as you require)

 To use Mendix Business Events on production environments, you will need the pre-requisites listed above in addition to the following:
-* A license to the Mendix Event Broker (link to licensing/contact page)
+* A subscription to the Mendix Event Broker (link to licensing/contact page)
-* A Technical Contact must enable the Event Broker Service in the Environment Details
+* A Technical Contact must enable the Event Broker Service in the Environment Details section of every app involved

 ### 1.3 Under the Hood: Mendix Event Broker